Aishwarya240/WebScribe/README.md

 ---

 # WebScribe - AI Web Summarizer

-**WebScribe** is a Python-based command-line tool that turns any webpage into a concise, readable summary using **Llama 2** via **Ollama**.
-It extracts the main text from web articles and generates a human-friendly summary with optional multi-language support.
+**WebScribe** is a Python command-line tool that converts any webpage into a concise, readable summary using **Llama 2** via **Ollama**.
+It extracts the main text from web articles and generates a human-friendly summary.

-WebScribe is lightweight, privacy-friendly, and perfect for quickly understanding long articles without reading them fully.
+It’s lightweight, privacy-friendly, and perfect for quickly understanding long articles without reading them fully.

 ---

 ## Features

-* Accepts a **URL input** from the user in a loop until `exit`
+* Interactive URL input in a loop until `exit`
-* **Validates URLs** and ensures content is sufficient for summarization
+* URL validation and content sufficiency check
 * Extracts main article text using **newspaper3k**
 * Summarizes content using **Llama 2** via **Ollama**
-* Displays **word count and estimated reading time** for both original and summary
+* Shows **word count and estimated reading time** for original text and summary
-* Supports **multi-language summarization**
+* Optional multi-language summarization
-* **Colorful CLI** interface with spinners for a smooth user experience
+* Colorful CLI interface with progress spinners for better UX

 ---